MemVerge/memory-machine-operator/0.0.10/tutorials/hazelcast/README.md

 ```
 $ kubectl mvmcli clustersnap create hz-snap-test --namespace demo --statefulset hz --profile hazelcast --profile-options '--nopause'
 ```
+NOTE:
+- By default, we temporarily change the state of the Hazelcast cluster to `PASSIVE` during creating a snapshot, and restore the state back after the snapshot creation is done.
+To make it work, Hazelast's REST API access should be enabled.
+The REST endpoint groups `HEALTH_CHECK` and `CLUSTER_WRITE` should be enabled.
+- However, if `--nopause` option is specified, the cluster state won't be changed.
+In this case, the REST API access is not required.

 ## List Snapshots Have Taken
 ```